shinomakoi/sd-dreamer/README.md

 - Have a working Stable Diffusion install from the invoke-ai repo (https://github.com/invoke-ai/stable-diffusion)
 - IMPORTANT: Place the SD Dreamer folder in the base of your Stable Diffusion folder (e.g. in stable-diffusion-invoke-ai folder, where environment.yaml file is), so to launch, for example - 'python stable-diffusion-invoke-ai\sd-dreamer-main\main.py'
-- Run 'conda activate <ldm/ldp>' or whatever your SD conda environment is (in Windows, from inside the Anaconda prompt)
+- Run 'conda activate <invokeai/ldm>' or whatever your SD conda environment is (in Windows, from inside the Anaconda/Miniconda prompt)
 - Run 'pip install -r requirements.txt' to install dependencies
 - Run 'python main.py' to start the app